 Minifying CSS OR CSS Compressor Tools

-Stay away from compressing the images in Gzip rather use Adobe Photoshop or other tools to compress the image sizes so that you may retain the quality as according with the user interactivity.
+Stay away from compressing the images in Gzip rather than using Adobe Photoshop or other tools to compress the image sizes so that you may retain the quality according to the user interactivity.

 Some Other Useful Page Speed Diagnostic Tools

 - Firebug: Firebug is used by the developers to analyze the webpage performance in Mozilla Firefox.